Monday, June 9, 2025

 You know you’re on the right track

-If just reading them elicits
+If just reading one elicits

-A nostalgia for the ethereal world
+Nostalgia for the ethereal world

 Of dreams our old selves used to have

-Alongside memories of events that actually happened.
+Alongside memories of events that actually happened—

 What we did and how it felt